noahehall/theBookOfNoah/aws_developer.md

   - [study notes from discussion forum](https://acloud.guru/forums/aws-certified-developer-associate/discussion/-KUdI5f2LNbi4wvK7v4I/how_to_pass_aws_certified_deve)

 # AWS
-  1. which servers are free?
+  1. which services are free?
     - usually orchestration services, e.g.: cloudformation, elastic beanstalk, autoscaling, opworks
     - however the resources they create & use are NOT FREE

 # IAM
+  0. what is IAM?
+    - use AWS IAM to securely control individual and group access to your AWS resources.
   1. can you authenticate with active directory?
     - yes, but only with SAML
   2. do you authenticate with active directory first, or do you get temp security credntial first and then authenticate with active directory